[Paper] JPmHC Dynamical Isometry via Orthogonal Hyper-Connections

 Limitations & Future Work

-- Manifold projection cost – Although implicit differentiation reduces memory, solving the fixed‑point projection still adds a modest compute overhead (≈ 5‑10 % extra FLOPs).
+- Manifold‑projection cost – Implicit differentiation reduces memory, but solving the fixed‑point projection still adds a modest compute overhead (≈ 5–10 % extra FLOPs).

-- Scope of evaluation – Experiments focus on vision and language models within the ARC‑AGI suite; broader domains (e.g., reinforcement learning, graph neural nets) remain untested.
+- Scope of evaluation – Experiments are limited to vision and language models within the ARC‑AGI suite; other domains (e.g., reinforcement learning, graph neural networks) remain untested.

 - Fixed number of streams – The current formulation assumes a static